Skip to content

 • Look to your left and yield to motorists who are already driving in the roundabout.

-• Use the directional signs and lane markers to choose your lane before entering the roundabout.
+• Choose your lane before entering.
+Use the directional signs and lane markers to help make your decision.

 • Yield to pedestrians or bicyclists in the crosswalk.